FAForever/wiki-pages/faf-version-guidelines.md

 > **Note:** Marker refers to the content of the `_save.lua` file (see [2.2.3](#sec-2-2-3)).

 **Units and structures**
 Take note of the reclaim value, as well as the quantity of structures and units used in the original `source map version`.
-Replace units/structures as closely as possible to the original.
-Try to ensure they match both in type and quantity, while considering the new `source` area or angle.
+Replace units/structures as closely as possible to the original in the `FAF version`.
+Try to ensure they match in reclaim value, placement, type and quantity, while considering the new `source` area or angle.

-> **Note:** If a radar belongs to the `INITIAL` `NEUTRAL_CIVILIAN` group in the `source map version`, ensure it has sufficient power to operate effectively.
+> **Note:** If a radar belongs to the `INITIAL` `NEUTRAL_CIVILIAN` group, ensure it has sufficient power to operate effectively.

 ![faf_version_syrtis_mid_structures_compare.png](/images/faf-version/faf_version_syrtis_mid_structures_compare.png)
 *Image: [Syrtis Major](https://forum.faforever.com/topic/398/faf-version-gpg-unknown-inactive-author-map-rework/6) - Middle base*